kemckinnmsft/Ready/MW-SC-TS317.md

 	>```Pa$$w0rd```

 	^IMAGE[Open Screenshot](\Media\hipavcx6.jpg)
-3. [] Open one of the Contoso Purchasing Permissions documents or Run For The Cure spreadsheets.
+3. [] Open one of the Contoso Purchasing Permissions documents.

 ​
-​	> [!NOTE] Observe that the document is classified as Confidential \ Contoso Internal.
+​	> [!NOTE] Observe that the document is classified as Confidential \ All Employees.
 ​	>
 ​	>!IMAGE[s1okfpwu.jpg](\Media\s1okfpwu.jpg)